 When my female spayed Husky starts to mount another dog, I tell her ‘leave it’ and call her away.
 She does this when she’s over-excited and I take her away for a few minutes to calm down.
 As she’s gotten older this doesn’t happen too often anymore.

-My Dog’s Embarassing Humping Habit – My Conclusion
+My Dog’s Embarrassing Humping Habit – My Conclusion

 Both male and female dogs and puppies mount and hump, it’s what they do, just like rolling in stinky stuff.
-The best defense against the embarrassment of this for us humans is training.
-Teach your dog to ‘leave it’ and reward the positive behaviors.
+The best defence against the embarrassment of this for us humans is training.
+Teach your dog to ‘leave it’ or display an alternative behaviour and reward the positive behaviours.

 If your usual non-humpy dog starts humping then get them to a vet for a check-up.
 If stressful situations trigger humping from your dog, try to make their environment as stress-free as possible.
-Your vet will be able to recommend a good non-aversive trainer or behaviorist to help.
+Your vet can recommend a good non-aversive trainer or behaviourist to help.

 I hope that you found this article helpful.